 Seeing that the man was showing signs of discouragement, the adversary decided to enter the picture by placing thoughts into the man’s weary mind: “You’ve been pushing against that rock for a long time, and it hasn’t budged.
 Why kill yourself over this?
 You’re never going to move it” —thus giving the man the impression that the task was impossible and that he was a failure.
 These thoughts discouraged and disheartened the man.

-“Why kill myself over this?” he thought.
+“Why kill myself over this?”
 I’ll just put in my time, giving minimum effort and that’ll be good enough.”
 And that’s just what he planned to do —until one day he decided to make it a matter of prayer and take his troubled thoughts to the Lord.
 “Lord” he said, “I’ve labored long and hard in Your service, putting all my strength to do that which You’ve asked.
 Yet, after all this time, I haven’t even budged that rock by half a millimeter.
 What’s wrong?
 Why am I failing?”

 The Lord responded compassionately, “My friend, when I asked you to serve Me and you accepted, I told you that your task was to push against the rock with all your strength—which you’ve done.
 Never once did I mention to you that I expected you to move it.
 Your task was to push.
 And now you come to Me, with all your strength, thinking that you’ve failed.
 But is that really so?”